microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 This lab outlines the process to compile a Docker-based ASP.NET Core web application and deploy it to a **Kubernetes** cluster running on **Azure Container Service (AKS)** using the **Visual Studio Team Services (VSTS)**.

-[**Azure Container Service (AKS)**](https://azure.microsoft.com/en-us/services/container-service/){:target="_blank"} is the quickest way to use Kubernetes on Azure.
+[**Azure Kubernetes Service (AKS)**](https://azure.microsoft.com/en-us/services/container-service/){:target="_blank"} is the quickest way to use Kubernetes on Azure.
 AKS provides capabilities to deploy and manage Docker containers using Kubernetes, Docker Swarm and Mesosphere DC/OS orchestrators.
 With AKS, customers get the benefits of the open source Kubernetes without the complexity and the operational overhead.
 VSTS helps in creating the application container Docker images for faster deployments reliably using the continuous build option.

 Below are the description for the terminolgy used in the lab document to help you get started: